Macrometacorp/docs/docs/photoniq/prerendering/prerendering-headers/allowlist-value-headers.md

 title: Allowlist-Based Header Values
 ---

-Allowlist-based header values help confirm the legitimacy of requests coming from the Dynamic Prerendering service to your origin server, ensuring both security and integrity.
+Allowlist-based header values help confirm the legitimacy of requests coming from the Prerendering service to your origin server, ensuring both security and integrity.

 ### What Are Allowlist-Based Header Values?

 Allowlist-based header values are custom headers that act as a security mechanism during the prerendering process.
-They allow you to validate that incoming requests to your origin server are legitimate and are indeed coming from the Dynamic Prerendering service.
+They allow you to validate that incoming requests to your origin server are legitimate and are indeed coming from the Prerendering service.

 ### Why Use Allowlist-Based Header Values?